Easy Fermented Honey Garlic Recipe

 1. Gently crush and peel the garlic cloves one by one.
 Then, transfer them to a small glass jar (about 16 oz. size) with a well-fitted lid.

 2. Pour the raw honey into the jar until it covers all the garlic cloves.
 Ensure that there are 1-2 inches of headspace in the jar.

 3. Some garlic cloves may float to the surface; lightly press them down to soak in the honey and close the lid loosely.
-If you are using a regular lid, be sure to burp the jar every few days and push the garlic down.
+If you use a regular lid, burp the jar every few days and push the garlic down.

 4. Using a Pickle Pipe from Masontops with glass weights will help keep the garlic submerged.

 5. Store at room temperature to ferment for 1-3 months before consuming.